 How much does teeth whitening cost near me?

-If you'd like to talk to a dentist near you about the cost to whiten teeth at the dentist, you can call 800-794-7437.
+If you'd like to talk to a dentist near you about the cost to whiten teeth, you can call 800-794-7437.
 You'll be connected to a dentist in your area who offers professional teeth whitening services and can tell you what the in-office teeth whitening cost is at their practice.

 You probably already knew that the cost of teeth whitening treatment in the US varies greatly, but now you have a better understanding of what you're getting for your money.